Almighty Vice Lord Nation: Muslim identity adopted (1980s)

 After public pressure, a federal investigation into CVL, Inc.'s use of the Rockefeller grant money was conducted and as a result, several leaders were arrested and sent to prison.
 By the early 1980s, Perry and Alfred were dead and Gore was in prison for murder.
 The younger Vice Lord leadership attempted to conceal the gang's true intentions with another camouflage campaign, this time by adopting Islamic ideologies.
 By the mid-1990s they had created a large document called Lords of Islam which addressed new rules for the gang.
 Their headquarters, located near Pulaski and 16th Street, is referred to as the "Holy City".

 1990s–present

 In the 1990s, the VLs, while engaging in the usual activities, became much more sophisticated and expanded into mortgage fraud, credit card fraud, and money laundering.
 According to the U.S. Department of Justice, the Vice Lords Nation has between approximately 30,000 and 35,000 members operating in 75 cities and 28 states, primarily in the Great Lakes region.

 Symbols

-Vice Lord street gangs use a variety symbols to identify themselves, including a rabbit wearing a bow tie (the Playboy logo) as well as a red/gold 5 point star.
-Members often have tattoos of either on their hand below the thumb to identify themselves/also a protective mechanism for members' facing possible jail time. often stylized with top hat and cane as well as a champagne glass and a glove.
-Their colors are red and gold.